pffiat/Test/README.md

 ###couchDB 1.6 Maven Git

-be a lil lazy linuxboy do **apt-get** and install couchdb, maven and git
+Be a lil lazy linuxboy do **apt-get** and install couchdb, maven and git

 ###more...

 ASK **me or duckduckgo** if you need any help!

-on git don't push target (they are precomplied files so they are useless, u can't work on them they are already finished product)
+On git don't push target (they are precomplied files so they are useless, u can't work on them they are already finished product)